Montagy-AI/Voxify/deliverables/D1/planning.md

 * Rationale: Chelsey has experience working with machine learning models and is particularly interested in the AI pipeline.

 7. Amirali
-* Roles: AI Engineer, Code reviewer
+* Roles: AI Engineer, Code reviewer, develop manager
 * Responsibilities: Amirali will contribute to model selection, TTS pipeline integration, and help with fine-tuning models for voice synthesis.
 He is also responsible for reviewing code and debugging.
 * Rationale: Amirali is passionate about deep learning and has experience working with pre-trained AI models, making him a good fit for AI components.